amirho3einsedaghati/pyimkernel/README.md

 image1 = cv2.imread(os.path.join('Images', '1.jpg'))

 # Show the flower image
+# Convert a color-scale image to a grayscale one and then visualize it
 imkernel.imshow(cv2.cvtColor(image1, cv2.COLOR_BGRA2GRAY), cmap='gray', figsize=(6, 6))

 # Show the filtered flower image